Collège des Ingénieurs: History

 In 2009, the doctoral programme Sciences & Management was created in cooperation with the Université Pierre-et-Maire-Curie (UPMC) in Paris (now Sorbonne Université).
 It enables doctoral students to complete the MBA of the Collège des Ingénieurs parallel to their scientific dissertation at a university.
 It is being extended to German doctoral graduates through a cooperation with the Karlsruhe Institute of Technology (KIT).

 In September 2009, on the initiative of Philippe Mahrer, John Elkann, vice-president of the Agnelli Foundation, Marco Tronchetti Provera, President of the Pirelli Foundation, and Riccardo Garrone, President of the Garrone Foundation, the Italian counterpart of the CDI was founded in Turin: the Scuola di Alta Formazione al Management (now CDI Italia), whose MBA is linked to that of the Collège des Ingénieurs and developed according to the same educational principles.

 In 2009, the Collège moved its training base in Paris to 215 Boulevard Saint-Germain.

 In 2015, the Brain and Spine Institute (ICM: l'Institut du Cerveau et de la Moelle épinière) in Paris and the Collège des Ingénieurs initiated a summer university dedicated to the ideation of entrepreneurial solutions in the field of neuroscience.

 In 2016, the college created CDI-Labs to support industry partners in their innovation strategy, and in particular to identify European and Israeli start-ups and facilitate the implementation of pilot collaboration projects between start-ups and companies.

 Also in 2016, Silvia Petocchi, Director of CDI Italia, and Fabiola Gianotti Director General of CERN, agreed on a partnership including the development of the Innovation-for-Change (i4c) programme.
 The aim of the cycle, carried out with the Politecnico di Torino, is the ideation of startups (high societal impact startups) as part of the training programmes of the Collège des Ingénieurs.

 In 2017, CDI Italia will be fully integrated into the CDI network, returning to Via Giacosa 38 in Turin, Italy.
 The move to the historic villa of Senator Giovanni Agnelli underlines the link between the Collège des Ingénieurs and the innovative spirit of the Agnelli family.

 2018 Move to the CDI's new site in Munich, Germany at Möhlstraße 6.

 2018 Launch of the School of Entrepreneurship and Innovation (SEI) together with the Fondazione Agnelli.
 Entrepreneurship training programmes will be offered in Turin.
 SEI will transfer to Vento of EXOR in 2021.

 In 2019, the Science&Management doctoral programme will also be extended to Italy, in cooperation with Scuola Normale die Pisa.

+In 2025, the Collège des Ingénieurs becomes partner and shareholder of SouthwestX, one of the 10 Startup Factories launched as beacons of the German startup ecosystem.
+The excellence-oriented Startup Factories are created as public-private partnerships between scientific institutions and cooperation and financing partners from industry, funded by the German Ministry of Economy.